docknetwork/api-docs/source/index.html.md

 --------- | -----------
 GET | Gets one or many resources
 POST | Creates a new resources
-PATCH | Partially update a resource
+PATCH | Partially updates a resource
 DELETE | Deletes a resource

 ## Rate Limits